z3ntu/RazerGenie/README.md

 # You could install it with 'make install' but that's not recommended as files get left in the filesystem (use a distribution package, if available!).
 ```

-## TODO
-* Implement keyboard gui (individual lighting etc)
-* Several more things marked as //TODO in the source code